Litter in Kitsap

 Annual tire collection event

-This event is on hiatus in 2024 due to state budget constraints.
+This event is on hiatus due to state budget constraints.
+If funding becomes available at a later date, we'll publish details on our recycling event page.

 Kitsap County litter programs are funded in part by the Washington Dept. of Ecology Community Litter Cleanup Program.